liugangcode/torch-molecule/README.md

 `torch-molecule` is a package under active development that facilitates molecular discovery through deep learning, featuring a user-friendly, `sklearn`-style interface.
 It includes model checkpoints for efficient deployment and benchmarking across a range of molecular tasks.
 Currently, the package focuses on three main components:

-1. **Predictive Models**: Supports graph-based models (e.g., GREA, SGIR, DCT), RNN-based models (e.g., SMILES-RNN, SMILES-Transformers), and other models based on molecular representations.
+1. **Predictive Models**: Done: GREA, SGIR, IRM, GIN/GCN w/ virtual.
+TODO: SMILES-based LSTM/Transformers, more
-2. **Generative Models**: Includes models such as Graph DiT, DiGress, GDSS, and others.
+2. **Generative Models**: Done: Graph DiT, GraphGA.
+TODO: DiGress, GDSS, more
-3. **Representation Models**: Includes MoAMa, AttrMasking, ContextPred, EdgePred, and more.
+3. **Representation Models**: Done: MoAMa, AttrMasking, ContextPred, EdgePred.
+TODO: checkpoints, more

 > **Note**: This project is in active development, and features may change.